 Pre-booked option for up to 16 guests.
 If you have experience sea kayaking and are interested in doing this activity during the expedition, you will need to book this option prior to departure from home.
 You cannot book this activity once onboard.
 There is a separate document for sea kayakers that you will need to review beforehand.
 Provided equipment includes full Gore-Tex drysuits, kayak-specific PFDs, neoprene booties, a waterproof deck bag, pogies and many other vital paddling accessories.

-Charter flight from Punta Arenas to Stanley, Falkland Islands; transfer from the airport to the ship in Stanley; transfer from the ship to several downtown locations or the airport in Ushuaia on the day of disembarkation; cabin accommodations and meals aboard the ship; afternoon tea with fresh snacks each afternoon; coffee, tea, hot chocolate throughout the day; Zodiac excursions; extensive program of relevant educational presentations; advice from experienced team of naturalists; overnight camping gear; foul weather gear set (pants/jacket/wellington boots OR waterproof backpack/waterproof binoculars/wellington boots); use of multimedia station; welcome reception; welcome dinner; farewell dinner hosted by Captain; 'Memory Book' (log book chronicling your trip, includes photos); onboard medical officer; pre-departure information; hairdryers available on request at no charge.
+Charter flight from Punta Arenas to Stanley, Falkland Islands; transfer from the airport to the ship in Stanley; transfer from the ship to several downtown locations or the airport in Ushuaia on the day of disembarkation; cabin accommodations and meals aboard the ship; afternoon tea with fresh snacks each afternoon; coffee, tea, hot chocolate throughout the day; Zodiac excursions; extensive program of relevant educational presentations; advice from experienced team of naturalists; overnight camping gear (activity not guaranteed); foul weather gear set (pants/jacket/wellington boots OR waterproof backpack/waterproof binoculars/wellington boots); use of multimedia station; welcome reception; welcome dinner; farewell dinner hosted by Captain; 'Memory Book' (log book chronicling your trip, includes photos); onboard medical officer; pre-departure information; hairdryers available on request at no charge.
 Subject to change without notice.

 All airfare, except where explicitly listed above; visa and passport fees; airport departure taxes; pre-cruise or post-cruise meals; hotel accommodations; personal laundry charges; postage; telephone calls; drinks; medical expenses; trip interruption and cancellation insurance; travel medical insurance including medical evacuation (required); gratuities to staff and crew; private fitness sessions; massage therapy; fee for optional programs; fuel surcharge may apply.